PKU-MARL/DexterousHands/README.md

 #### Training Examples

 ##### RL/MARL Examples
-For example, if you want to train a policy for the ShadowHandOver task by the PPO algorithm, run this line in `bi-dexhands` folder:
+For example, if you want to train a policy for the ShadowHandOver task by the PPO algorithm, run this line in `bidexhands` folder:

 ```bash
 python train.py --task=ShadowHandOver --algo=ppo
 ```

 To select an algorithm, pass `--algo=ppo/mappo/happo/hatrpo/...` as an argument.
-For example, if you want to use happo algorithm, run this line in `bi-dexhands` folder:
+For example, if you want to use happo algorithm, run this line in `bidexhands` folder:

 ```bash
 python train.py --task=ShadowHandOver --algo=happo